 School shootings are considered by many to be an epidemic in the United States, as is gun violence in general.
 According to data from Everytown Research, the United States averaged just over 87 school shootings each year from 2013 to 2021, resulting in an annual average of 28.4 dead and 59.6 wounded.
 A 2018 CNN feature used slightly tighter criteria and tallied a comparatively lower 288 school shootings in the United States between 2009 and 2018—however, the country with the second-most school shootings during that period, Mexico, experienced only eight shootings during that same time period.

-While many Americans advocate for stronger gun control measures that could arguably curb firearm-related violence, many others feel that such restrictions would violate the Second Amendment of the U.S. Constitution, which guarantees the right to keep and bear arms.
+While many Americans advocate for stronger gun control measures that could arguably curb not only gun deaths but firearm-related violence in general, many others feel that such restrictions would violate the Second Amendment of the U.S. Constitution, which guarantees the right to keep and bear arms.